 Solving One-Step Equations (Negative and Positive Solutions)

-Directions: Use the digits 1 to 9, at most one time each, to create two equations: one where x has a positive value and one where x has a negative value.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create two equations: one where x has a positive value and one where x has a negative value.

 Hint